Transcripts of Orientation Videos

 - If you don't understand something, ask questions fast.
 Don't assume that you’ll get it eventually.
 By then it may be too late.
-Call your professor, or use ANGEL course mail.
+Call your professor, or use Blackboard course mail.

 - Try to work ahead so if something comes up you won’t be behind.

-- Did we mention doing the ANGEL Orientation?
+- Did we mention viewing the Blackboard On Demand video lessons?

 - Plan ahead.
 Instructors are not online 24/7.
 Expect responses from your instructors in 24 - 48 hours, rather than 2-4 hours.

 - Make sure you read all announcements within the course and read all the documents from the professor – reading is key to online success.

 - If you have a choice, take subjects that are challenging for you in the traditional face-to-face mode, rather than online.